Chief-Dom/Spotify_FTB/README.md

 Componets:
 -----------------------------------
 **Website**
-> Made with Django, hosted on Google Cloud Platform
+> Made with Django, hosted using Docker

    Stack
   :-----: